|

 within certain limits through the normalization of the experimental

-values on the respective mean values of the reference samples in each
+values onto the respective mean values of the reference samples in each

 database column.
 Reference groups are typically constituted